-The historic Grade II-listed Tyne Pedestrian and Cyclist Tunnels will close for refurbishment on 20 May 2013 for around 13 months.
+The historic Grade II-listed Tyne Pedestrian and Cyclist Tunnels are currently closed for refurbishment and are expected to re-open in August 2014.

-During the closure, the Tyne & Wear Integrated Transport Authority will be providing a free timetabled shuttle bus service and, for night shift workers who are pre-registered, a night service, also be provided by tunnel operators TT2.
+During the closure, the Tyne & Wear Integrated Transport Authority is providing a free timetabled shuttle bus service and, for night shift workers who are pre-registered, a night service, also be provided by tunnel operators TT2.